wcarc-on/wcarc-site/june_vhf_contest.md

 When
 ----

 Outdoor setup (towers, rotators, antennas, coax) will begin on Friday morning (June 12) around 09:00.
-We'll have access to the inside of the community centre starting around noon.
 Final setup will take place on Saturday morning.
 The contest begins at 14:00 (local) on Saturday (June 13) and continues until 23:00 (local) on Sunday (June 14).
 We'll dismantle the station on Monday morning (June 15) from about 09:00 to 12:00.

 What to bring
 -------------